-In Norcross, Georgia where memories are made, residents enjoy some of the finest in dining, shopping, entertainment and more along the city's beautiful 6.5 square miles of bustling corridors, landscaped parks and stroller-friendly sidewalks.
+In Norcross, Georgia where memories are made, residents enjoy some of the finest in dining, shopping, entertainment, and more along the city's beautiful 6.5 square miles of bustling corridors, landscaped parks, and stroller-friendly sidewalks.
 The vibrant, picturesque, 112-acre downtown historic district all began in 1869 when entrepreneur J.J.
 Thrasher bought 250 acres and named them after Jonathan Norcross, his friend and the fourth mayor of Atlanta.
-The Norcross Senior Center is where loved ones enjoy activities that enhance their independence, social and other services designed to maintain their life quality while Movie Mondays are held every couple of weeks or so at the Norcross Cultural Arts and Community Center.
+The Norcross Senior Center is where loved ones enjoy activities that enhance their independence, and social and other services designed to maintain their life quality while Movie Mondays are held every couple of weeks or so at the Norcross Cultural Arts and Community Center.

 More about Norcross, GA

 Parks: Best Friend Park, Betty Mauldin Park, Cemetery Field, Discovery Garden Park, Graves Park, Heritage Park, Holcomb Bridge Park, Johnson-Dean Park, Jones Bridge Park, Lillian Webb Park, Lucky Shoals Park, Pinnacle Park, Rossie Brundage Park, Simpsonwood Park, Summerour Park, Thrasher Park, Veterans Park